multi-learn/summit/docs/source/tutorials/example4.rst

 HDF5 conversion
 ---------------

-We will use here a python script, provided with the platform (``./format_dataset.py``) to convert the dataset in the right format :
+We will use here a :base_source:`python script <format_dataset.py>`, provided with the platform to convert the dataset in the right format :

 .. code-block:: python